FreeRADIUS/wiki.freeradius.org/contributing/v4-xlat-expansions.md

 # Introduction

 xlat expansions refer to the alternation and interpolation format used in all versions of the server.  xlat expansions the server to dynamically construct strings from the values of attributes and the output of various xlat C functions.
-These xlat C functions allow data to be retrieved from various sources, or transformed (escaped, unescaped, encoded, decoded etc...).
+These xlat C functions allow data to be retrieved from various sources or transformed (escaped, unescaped, encoded, decoded etc...).

 When used in the server configuration xlat expansions usually look like this ``%{My-Attribute}``  or in the case of functions ``%{my_func:%{My-Attribute}}``.  xlat expansions can be nested to any depth.